shigeyukey/shige-addons-wiki/src/mini-console.md

 ## Notes

-I only checked it on Windows, not on MacOS and Linux yet.
+* I only checked it on Windows, not on MacOS and Linux yet.

+## FAQ

+### Q. What is a console?
+* It is a tool used by developers to read feedback from Anki and add-ons. e.g. Check that the function is working properly.
+Look into the detailed cause of an error.
+*  The console can only be displayed with the default Anki. *Writing Anki Add-ons: [Console Output](https://addon-docs.ankiweb.net/console-output.html)*